SpongePowered/SpongeDocs/source/users/plugins.rst

 * If the plugin compatible with your Minecraft version?
 While Sponge tries to keep old plugins working, this is sometimes not possible.
 * Do you have a new enough Java version?
 While Sponge is built for Java 6 minimum, some plugins may require newer versions of Java such as 7 or 8.
-* Is there a new version of the plugin?
+* The plugin may be outdated.
+Is there a newer version of the plugin?